rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 ## THEORY
 The variational principle explains how the energy of any trial wave function is greater than or equal to the exact ground state energy of the systme.

+We find the fermionic operator first and map the fermionic hamiltonians to qubit hamiltonians.